 Note that this protective benefit wasn’t present with low or moderate consumption of these foods.

-Reduce your risk of developing breast cancer by consuming at least a serving of almonds per day.
+Reduce your risk of developing breast cancer by consuming at least a serving of these nuts per day.

 Health benefit #3: Almonds may help lower blood sugar levels